 Traditional nests are in underground burrows, under vegetation, in crevices, between rocks or in caves.
 Since people came onto the coastal scene, little penguins have also taken to nesting under houses and boat sheds, in stormwater pipes, and stacks of timber.

 Adults also come ashore to shed their feathers and grow a new waterproof coat.
 This moult period lasts about two weeks and can happen any time between November and March.
 The penguins are especially vulnerable at this time as they cannot swim.

 Where to spot penguins

 By day little penguins are out at sea, fishing and feeding, or in their burrows roosting, moulting or tending eggs or chicks.
-They are more likely to be seen in sheltered harbours and inlets where their low profile may be detected from a boat.
+They are more likely to be seen in sheltered harbours and inlets where they may be spotted from a boat.

-Because of their small size and nocturnal habits, little penguin are rarely seen on land.
-Generally they only come ashore under the cover of darkness.
+They are rarely seen on land, and generally only come ashore under the cover of darkness.

-There is a commercial opportunity to see little penguin on dusk at Oamaru, and recognised observation spots at other coastal sites.
+You may join an organised tour to see little penguins at Oamaru, Taiaroa Head, and recognised observation spots at other coastal sites.

 From May to June, when birds are pairing up and sorting out nests, they are very noisy.
 You can sometimes hear them if you visit the coast just after dusk.

 Many penguins in Wellington harbour have been banded, providing valuable information about their movements and lifespan.
 We now know that birds do not often move far from home.
 When ready to breed, many young animals settle just metres from where they themselves were raised.
 And once settled in an area, they seldom move away.